NLeSC/xtas/doc/index.rst

 xtas, the eXtensible Text Analysis Suite
 ========================================

 This is the manual for xtas, a distributed text analysis package based on Celery and Elasticsearch.

+xtas provides NLP functionality such as named-entity recognition, parsing, document clustering and topic models, through Python (synchronous/asynchronous) and REST APIs.

 .. raw:: html